-Taking a job is a commitment.
-As a member of a working unit that depends on you, you are expected to:
+Taking a job is more than just a way to earn extra income—it’s an opportunity to build valuable skills and prepare for life beyond the classroom.
+As a member of a team that relies on you, you are expected to:

 • Establish a work schedule that does not interfere with your class schedule.